Soft, fluffy lemon sheet cake topped with a creamy lemon cream cheese frosting — simple to make and perfect for sharing.

 How to Make Lemon Sheet Cake

-- Add the dry ingredients to the wet ingredients.
-With the mixer on low speed, add the flour mixture in three portions, alternating with two portions of the milk mixture.
-Don’t over-mix; mix just until combined.
+With the mixer on low speed, add the dry ingredients in three portions, alternating with the milk mixture.
+Mix just until combined to keep the cake soft.

-- Bake.
-Spread the cake batter evenly in the prepared pan, and tap the pan gently on the counter a few times to dissipate any large air pockets.
-Place the pan in the oven, and bake for 35 to 40 minutes.
-The cake is done when it is golden brown and a toothpick inserted into the center comes out clean.
+Spread the cake batter evenly in the pan and gently tap the pan on the counter to release large air bubbles.
+Bake 35–40 minutes, until the top is lightly golden and a toothpick inserted in the center comes out clean.

-- Make the frosting.
-With an electric mixer on low speed, beat the cream cheese and confectioners’ sugar until smooth.
-Mix in the sour cream and lemon zest.
+Beat the cream cheese and confectioners’ sugar until smooth, then mix in the sour cream and lemon zest until creamy and spreadable.

 Tips for Success